MUDE-2025/PA2.4/README.md

 - Obtained the correct values in task 1.2
 - The notebook of exercise 2 runs without errors

-> Copyright 2025 MUDE, Delft University of Technology.
-This work is licensed under a CC BY 4.0 License
+> By Robert Lanzafame, Delft University of Technology.
+CC BY 4.0, more info [on the Credits page of Workbook](https://mude.citg.tudelft.nl/workbook-2025/credits.html).